Voronenko/ps_oneliners/Readme.md

 ## Option B - X-Liner from pre-downloaded script

-Put overrides only into $overrideParams , other will be picked up from default values in install script
+Put overrides only into $overrideParams , other will be picked up from default values in install script.
+Pros - you can detect and programmatically amend override params.

 ```ps